-If you are debugging an execution group locally, you must install RAC on the local system before you can use the flow debugger.
-If you are debugging an execution group remotely, you must install RAC on the remote system on which your broker is running.
-Also, the RAC component installed on the broker must have TCP/IP connectivity to the system the Message Brokers Toolkit is running on to allow it to communicate with the RAC client which is embedded in the Message Brokers Toolkit.
+Before you can use the flow debugger, install RAC on all systems where you run the brokers in which you want to debug message flows.
+Also, check that the RAC component installed on the broker has TCP/IP connectivity to the system on which the Message Brokers Toolkit is running, to enable it to communicate with the RAC client which is embedded in the Message Brokers Toolkit.